 And the spirit of hot summers and the game of baseball is enough to swing my depression away for a moment.

-Watch it and try not to smile at how much Smalls is your spirit animal.
+Watch it and try not to smile at how relatable Smalls is.

 5. GOLD DIGGERS: THE SECRET OF BEAR MOUNTAIN

 I watch Gold Diggers every June 21, which is the day the majority of the movie takes place.